-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Bibox consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of Bibox consists of four parts: general info, fees, deposit methods and security.

 Bibox is a so called “decentralized exchange”.
 Decentralized exchanges are becoming increasingly more popular.
 They are definitely gaining market shares against their centralized counterparts.

 Decentralized exchanges do not require a third party to store your funds.
 Rather, you are always directly in control of your coins.
 Furthermore, you conduct transactions directly with whoever wants to buy or sell your coins.

 Decentralized exchanges normally does not require you to give out personal information either, which makes it possible to create an account and right away be able to start trading.
 The servers of decentralized exchanges are normally spread out which leads to a lower risk of server downtime.
 However, decentralized exchanges as opposed to regular top crypto exchanges normally have an order book with lower liquidity than the regular top crypto exchanges.